 30th December: 11am to 10pm.

-Artisan Christmas Market
+4. Artisan Market

 A special Christmas edition of the regular handicraft market where you can buy directly from local artisans, designers and makers.